jordancormack/jordancormack.github.io/_posts/2020-07-05-largeformat.md

 <img src="/images/large_format/crop.jpg" alt="overview" class="inline">

-In order to produce an image which covers the entire 4x5 frame, instead of rigidly mounting the lens to the camera, the camera can be translated around the 2D plane of the sensor.
+In order to produce an image which covers the entire 4x5 frame, instead of rigidly mounting the lens to the camera body, the camera body can be translated around the 2D plane of the sensor behind the lens.
 Individual images can then be captured and stitched together using a PC to create a single high-resolution image showing the full 4x5 frame projected by the large format lens.

 <img src="/images/large_format/pano_gif_2_trim.gif" alt="overview" class="inline">